One Day in: Tallinn

 Soon we returned to our starting point, and now it was time to swap places.
 I stayed out of the water, basking in the sun on one of the benches.
 My colleagues went out for the second round, again paddling below the bridge and up the river.
 When they returned, I was half asleep already, and likewise, they used the chance to work a little bit on their tan, while the bords deflated slowly next to our resting spot.

-But let me not dwell on those thoughts for too long but instead return back to my story of better days.
+But let me not dwell on those thoughts for too long but instead return to my story of better days.
 After some time of relaxing in the sun, we started to pack up our gear and cycled back to the ship.
 However, my day in Tallinn was not over at that point.
-After storing away all of the equipment back on the boat, there was still time for a short walk towards the centre of the old town.
+After storing away all of the equipment back on the boat, there was still time for a short walk towards the old town centre.
 Just walking over the cobblestone streets of the city is its own sightseeing experience.

 Starting at the port, I first crossed over the main road, towards the main gate marked by a massive tower, called the “Fat Margret” by locals.
 Right next to the fortification is the memorial for the MS Estonia.
-Passing by this piece always feels kind of strange.
+Passing by this piece always feels strange.
 Many people probably do not even recognize this tribute for what it is, as it is relatively low-key inconspicuous.
 Still, for me as a seafarer myself, it always felt quite powerful.
-Every visit I pass by the memorial, on some occasions premeditated but on others entirely by chance owing to its central location.
-Anyways, after passing by the monument, I entered through the gate into the narrow and shady streets.
+After passing by the monument, I entered through the gate into the narrow and shady streets.

 Once everything and everybody was back on board, it was already time for the ship to leave port and with three long blasts of the ships whistle we sailed away into the sunset.